-English 8A (981AY): This advanced-level class is designed to meet the needs of 8th grade students with well-developed reading and writing skills.
+This advanced-level class is designed to meet the needs of 8th grade students with well-developed reading and writing skills.
 Vocabulary, literature, language, and writing instruction are taught, and instruction must move at a faster pace than in the non-advanced course.
 In addition, students in the advanced-level class will have wider reading and writing experiences than those required by the 8th grade English SOL.
 Selection factors for considering placement of students into this advanced-level class include success on the 7th grade SOL test, teacher recommendation and other standardized tests scores.
-Near the end of the school year, students will take the 8th grade Reading and 8th grade Writing SOL tests.
+Students will take the 8th grade Reading and 8th grade Writing SOL tests.

-Foundations of Algebra 8 (982AY): This course covers the 8th grade math Standards of Learning curriculum and some of the Algebra I Standards of Learning curriculum.
+Foundations of Algebra 8 Course: 982XY

+This course covers the 8th grade math Standards of Learning curriculum and some of the Algebra I Standards of Learning curriculum.
 This course provides introductory instruction in the properties and basic operations of rational numbers including algebraic and graphical representation, linear equations and inequalities, and solving of these equations.
 Appropriate technologies such as calculators, videos, and computers will also be utilized.
-Near the end of the school year, students will take the 8th grade math SOL test unless that SOL was completed in 7th grade.
+Students will take the 8th grade math SOL test unless that SOL was completed in 7th grade.